xebialabs/blueprints/gcp/gke/README.md

 ### Creating Google Cloud project and service account for terraform

-Best practice to use separate account "technical account" to manage infrastructure, this account can be used in automated code deployment like in Terraform or XL-Deploy or any other tool you may choose.
+The best practice is to use a separate "technical account" to manage infrastructure.
+This account can be used in automated code deployment like in Terraform or XL-Deploy or any other tool you choose.

 > NOTE: You need to have proper permissions and privileges in the GCP account to execute these commands.
-If you are using a personal account you should be having these as you will be the admin.
-If you are using a company/enterprise account please check with your account administrator.
+If you are using a personal account, you will need administrative privileges.
+If you are using a company/enterprise account, please check with your account administrator.

-#### Set up environment
+#### Set up your environment

-> NOTE: If you are creating the Project via GUI instead of below commands, there will be a project number, a project name and a project ID when you initialize the project, and only ID should be exported as `TF_ADMIN` variable.
+> NOTE: If you are creating the Project via GUI instead of the below commands, there will be a project number, a project name and a project ID when you initialize the project.
+Export the project ID as `TF_ADMIN` variable.

 ```sh
 export TF_ADMIN=[GCP project ID]